6 Essentials You’ll want to bring to your Yoga Teacher Training

 Let’s make this simple.
 Here are 6 essentials you’ll want to bring to your Yoga Teacher Training that might

-help you being well prepared.
+help you be well prepared.

 1. TWO NOTEBOOKS